 Brian Dean at Backlinko ran a study to see how site speed might affect search engine rankings.
 In short, he determined:

 …having a fast-loading site certainty won’t hurt your SEO.
 So it makes sense to speed things up.
-Key Takeaway: Fast-loading websites are significantly more likely to rank in Google.
+Key Takeaway: Fast-loading websites are more likely to rank in Google.

 Google themselves even announced they would start using site speed as a ranking factor back in 2010.
-So it goes without saying that your site’s performance should be a key factor in your overall WordPress SEO strategy.
+So it goes without saying that your site’s performance should be a factor in your overall WordPress SEO strategy.